What is Diabetes

 Type II Diabetes is generally diagnosed in middle aged or older individuals, however it can also affect kids and teenagers owing to childhood obesity.

-C. Prediabetes : Prediabetes occurs when the blood glucose levels are elevated but not high enough to be classified as Diabetes.
+- Prediabetes: Prediabetes occurs when the blood glucose levels are elevated but not high enough to be classified as Diabetes.
 It is often a precursor of Type II Diabetes if appropriate intervention is not taken to prevent the progression.
 Remember you can still go back to your normal insulin levels with a proper diet.
 So if think your blood sugar is at the border line, then get in touch with the top prediabetes nutritionist.

 Gestational Diabetes Mellitus : It is characterised by elevated blood sugar levels during pregnancy.
 Gestational diabetes generally subsides after delivery, however it can affect the baby’s health, and it raises the mother’s risk of developing Type II Diabetes later in life.